HazyResearch/deepdive/doc/walkthrough.md

 """
 {% endhighlight %}

 Note the special `is_true` column in the above table.
 We need this column because we want DeepDive to predict how likely it is that a given entry in the table is correct.
 In other words, DeepDive will create a [random variable](/doc/general/inference.html) for each instance of it.
-More concretely, each unique id in the `has_spouse` table will be assigned random variable for its `is_true` column.
-Let's tell DeepDive to use the `is_true` column for probabilistic inference in the `application.conf`
+More concretely, each row in the `has_spouse` table will be assigned random variable for its `is_true` column.

+Also note that we must reserve another special column, `id bigint`, in any table containing variables like this one.
+For system to use, this column should be **left blank, and not be used anywhere**.
+We will further see syntax requirements in *inference rules* related to this `id` column.

+Let's tell DeepDive to use the `is_true` column for probabilistic inference in the `application.conf`:

     schema.variables {
       has_spouse.is_true: Boolean
     }

-Let's create an extractor that extracts all candidates relations and puts them into the above table.
+Let's create an extractor that extracts all candidate relations and puts them into the above table.
 We call them *candidate relations* because we are not sure whether or not they are actually correct, that's for DeepDive to predict.
 We will be adding *features* to make predictions in the next step, for now we are just outputting all of the candidates.

     ext_has_spouse_candidates {
       input: """